 We have four teams that meet weekly in the West LA area.
 Please let us know which one(s) work best for your schedule.
 Sundays 11am - 12:30pm Sundays 1:30-3:00pm Tuesdays 9-10am Wednesdays 9:30-11am

 To apply, please go to our website: https://www.stridesinrecovery.org/volunteer

 Bringing the healing power of exercise to addiction recovery communities.

 Training for an endurance event with the support of a team is a metaphor for recovery from substance use disorders and for life.
 Strides in Recovery brings this life changing experience to residential addiction treatment facilities, sober living homes, PHPs, IOPs, Alano Clubs, and others throughout the recovery community.

-"Training for the half marathon showed me that this isn't going to be easy and that life isn't always going to be easy either.
+"Training showed me that this isn't going to be easy and that life isn't always going to be easy either.
 Sometimes you have to push through the tough times and stay on the right path.
 You'll eventually get to your destination."
+Amy P

 We'll work with your schedule.